 Our adventure begins when we arrive at Kathmandu’s Tribhuvan airport and transfer to the domestic airport for a spectacular 30-minute flight to Pokhara.
 Pokhara is a beautiful town set on the banks of the Phewa Lake.
 It is smaller and much less hectic than Kathmandu and is the perfect starting point for our trip.
 Upon arrival we will be free to relax in the hotel after our long journey.
 You will explore this easy-going town and take in the many shops and bazaars.
 The following morning, a tour will be arranged for us to visit the Tibetan Refugee Camp and Devi Falls.

 Royal Chitwan National Park where you will see yet another side of Nepal.
 The days here are spent on trips into the jungle on an elephant’s back, swimming, jungle walks, and bird watching and if the river is up, even a canoe trip on the Rapti River to look at crocodiles.

 Situated in the Rapti Valley, Chitwan National Park is approximately 80 miles southwest of Kathmandu by road.
-The region in which the park is situated is known as the Terai, a flat and highly cultivated plain that constitutes the entire southern quarter of the country.
+Terai, the region the park is located in, is a flat and highly cultivated plain that constitutes the entire southern quarter of the country.
 Extremely hot in the Summer while mild and cool in winter, this region produces most of the country’s food.
-Early this century, the Terai was a rarely visited jungle expanse with very few inhabitants, the only visitors being members of the Nepalese upper class on hunting trips.
+Early this century, the Terai was a rarely visited jungle expanse with very few inhabitant.
+The only visitors were members of the Nepalese upper class on hunting trips.

-Today there are only about a thousand one horned rhinos left in the world, and over 300 of these are in the Chitwan National Park.
-Fewer than 2000 tigers remain in the sub continent, more than 40 live in Chitwan.
-There are many other animals such as: the fish eating gharial crocodiles, buffaloes, sloth bear, hog deer and wild peacocks.
+Today, there are only about a thousand one-horned rhinos left in the world, and over 300 of these are in the Chitwan National Park.
+Fewer than 2000 tigers remain in the sub continent, with more than 40 living in Chitwan.
+There are many other animals such as the fish eating gharial crocodiles, buffaloes, sloth bear, hog deer and wild peacocks.